Solo Handling of Plywood

 Going from vertical to horizontal

-Another thing that can be done with the H-hook is to attach it to a rolling workbench, allowing it to be rotated to the horizontal for working on it.
-If you make your rolling workbench the same height as your table saw, then it can serve as an extension for your table saw as well.
+Another use for the H-hook is attaching it to a rolling workbench, allowing it to be rotated to the horizontal for work.
+If you make your rolling workbench the same height as your table saw, it can serve as an extension for your table saw as well.

 j-hook,cart,hinge,casters